mnemnion/JLpeg.jl/docs/src/index.md

 | `:lte`    | length(r2) ≤ length(r1)        |

 The builtin `:(==)` is the default used in the two-argument form of [`K`](@ref).
-The length comparisons in the table may look backward, but is easy to remember in
+The length comparisons in the table may look backward, but are easy to remember in
 practice: `K(patt, :tag, :gt)` means "this is greater than that", and so on.
 These are abbreviations and not symbols, because, for one example, `K(patt, :tag, >)` is a perfectly valid check, but will use lexicographic comparison (as always with strings